Ever wondered what the difference between synchronized and unsynchronized cardioversion is?

 Unsynchronized cardioversion (defibrillation) is a HIGH ENERGY shock which is delivered as soon as the shock button is pushed on a defibrillator.
 This means that the shock may fall randomly anywhere within the cardiac cycle (QRS complex).
 Unsynchronized cardioversion (defibrillation) is used when there is no coordinated intrinsic electrical activity in the heart (pulseless VT/VF) or the defibrillator fails to synchronize in an unstable patient.

-For cases where electrical shock is needed, if the patient is stable, and you can see a QRS-t complex use (LOW ENERGY) synchronized cardioversion.
+For cases where electrical shock is needed, if the patient is unstable, and you can see a QRS-t complex use (LOW ENERGY) synchronized cardioversion.
 If the patient is pulseless, or if the patient is unstable and the defibrillator will not synchronize, use (HIGH ENERGY) unsynchronized cardioversion (defibrillation).